kaikulimu/Recommendations/Gaming/Board games/# Ark Nova High Elo Guide.md

 - TODO Watch video by NoWondersTV
 - Keep cards in starting hand: **Near good > Future good**
 - Try to keep multiple sponsors.
 The early you play it, the stronger it is.
+- Keep **Speculative** cards, such as `Science Museum` or `Bamboo Forest` or even `Secretary Bird` if you don't have anything better
+- Consider speculative **Late Game Anchors** such as `Proboscis Monkey`
 - Keep at least one project if possible
     - If choose between two projects, Release Europe is less valuable if Europe 2 is a project slot
+- Consider keeping an animal simply for pilfering
-- Out of the 18 playable Birds in Round 1 without Science requirement, 7 of them requires a PZoo, 1 requires one Science, and 1 requires two Science => Bird Breeding is a much more logical keep
+- [TODO Check other species] Out of the 19 playable Birds in Round 1 without unrealistic requirements, 6 of them requires a PZoo/habitat, 1 requires one Science, and 1 requires two Science => Bird Breeding is a much more logical keep
 - A non-matching small animal can still be worth keeping.
 Else, you cannot stargaze
     - A form of **Near good**
     - Hence, keeping one Petting Zoo in starting hand is not bad
 - **Hand Clogging**: Beware of clogging your hand whenever you keep "future good" cards, including `Native Animals` et al.
 - Combo: 2-Science Univ into `Release of Patents` for instant CP_2 reward
+- [pppppdian] **Scaling Elephant**: Keep non-base-matching Elephant in starting hand, to scale for late game by accumulating lots of income
+- **CP_2 Rush**: If you have a card that gives 1CP, consider combo with early upgrade Assoc donate $2 for another upgrade
+	- But, upside of early Assoc upgrade is limited

 #### How to read your opponent
 TODO (NoWondersTV video, pilfering monkey from PZoo, X-back Assoc/Build implies don’t want break, draw 3 means bad hand or don’t want anything display card or sunbathing (??)